MB Borough Hall — History & Photos

 The Lost Casino

-The story is that he fell asleep in an adjoining stable and his smoking-pipe started the blaze (his bones were found in the ruins).
-The identification came from Station Keeper Captain James Mulligan who recognized Robbins’ pocketknife.
-The story claims that calls to the Sea Bright and Long Branch fire departments for assistance we refused.
-The “old casino” was owned by George Fisher Baker, a fabulously wealthy and influential summer resident (more on him — HERE).
+The newspaper reported that the 75-year-old Robbins fell asleep in an adjoining stable and his smoking-pipe started the blaze.
+He was identified (a skeleton in the ruins) by James Mulligan (Station Keeper at the US Life-Saving Service station in Galilee) who recognized Robbins’ pocketknife.
+Calls to Sea Bright and Long Branch fire departments for assistance “were refused” allowing the “flames to have full sway.”
+George Fisher Baker, a fabulously wealthy and influential summer resident, owned the “old casino.” (more on him — HERE.)

 * * * * *